-Yes, there are marijuana delivery services, and this market is booming in California, but for the next month at least, they only serve medical cardholders.
-For them, there’s no need to venture out to a dispensary because they can just place an order online and receive the product straight to their door.
-Who wouldn’t want to take advantage of this opportunity?
+Yes, there are marijuana delivery services, and this market is booming in California.
+There's no need to venture out to a dispensary because they can just place an order online and receive the product straight to their door.
+Who wouldn't want to take advantage of this opportunity?
 We're making it easy for you.
 You can find a list of all California delivery services at www.leafbuyer.com or on the Leafbuyer app.

 Why Marijuana Delivery Services Are Booming

-Retail marijuana dispensaries are slowly being phased out in California, especially Los Angeles dispensaries, which keep getting shut down.
+Also, in recent years, retail marijuana dispensaries were slowly phased out in California, especially Los Angeles dispensaries, which kept getting shut down.
 Due to extensive dispensary zoning requirements, complaints from neighboring communities, and the risk of getting robbed, lots of marijuana businesses have transitioned into a different direction: marijuana delivery services.

 Instead of customers venturing out to dispensary storefronts, they can just order their desired products online and wait for a delivery driver to bring it to their home.
 Small marijuana start-ups have thrived off the diverse customer base that's being served.
 This customer base consists of homebound medical cardholders, people living within communities that ban dispensaries, and people living in areas where there aren't nearby dispensaries.

-In general, lots of medical marijuana consumers, entrepreneurs, and dispensary owners are moving towards implementing mobile marijuana collective businesses to provide medical consumers with safe access to their product.
-Since numerous storefront medical marijuana dispensaries have been under attack in recent years, an innovative transition was necessary.
+In general, lots of medical marijuana consumers, entrepreneurs, and dispensary owners moved towards implementing mobile marijuana collective businesses to provide medical consumers with safe access to their product.

-How to Legally Start a Marijuana Delivery Business
+What to Expect from a Legal Marijuana Delivery Business